 In short, the difference between the two lies in how the body’s immune system responds to the threat.
 Allergies involve an overreaction, while asthma involves an underreaction.
 Both can cause uncomfortable and, in some cases, dangerous symptoms.

-Seeking Medical Attention for Allergies and Asthma
+Seeking Medical Attention for an Allergy and Asthma

 Seeking medical attention is essential if you or someone you know suffers from allergies or asthma.
 A doctor can diagnose the condition and advise on the best management plan.
 They can also prescribe medications to help alleviate symptoms and reduce the risk of further complications.